luiscoco/X509Certificates_tutorial2/README.md

 ## 1. How to call API endpoint that requires client certificate authentication

+See the source code for this sample in this github repo: https://github.com/luiscoco/X509Certificates_tutorial2

 ### 1.1.
 Client-Side

 #### 1.1.1.
 Create a .NET8 C# console application (client-side)